sysfce2/glib2/docs/reference/glib/data-structures.md

 the gap immediately before the first element of the sequence, and the "end" iterator represents the gap immediately after the last element.
 In an empty sequence, the begin and end iterators are the same.

 Some methods on `GSequence` operate on ranges of items.
-For example [method@GLib.Sequence.foreach_range] will call a user-specified function on each element with the given range.
+For example [func@GLib.Sequence.foreach_range] will call a user-specified function on each element with the given range.
 The range is delimited by the gaps represented by the passed-in iterators, so if you pass in the begin and end iterators, the range in question is the entire sequence.

-The function [method@GLib.Sequence.get] is used with an iterator to access the element immediately following the gap that the iterator represents.
+The function [func@GLib.Sequence.get] is used with an iterator to access the element immediately following the gap that the iterator represents.
 The iterator is said to "point" to that element.

 Iterators are stable across most operations on a `GSequence`.
 For example an iterator pointing to some element of a sequence will continue to point to that element even after the sequence is sorted.
-Even moving an element to another sequence using for example [method@GLib.Sequence.move_range] will not invalidate the iterators pointing to it.
+Even moving an element to another sequence using for example [func@GLib.Sequence.move_range] will not invalidate the iterators pointing to it.
 The only operation that will invalidate an iterator is when the element it points to is removed from any sequence.